Henry Stebbing: Death

 Sacred to the memory of HENRY STEBBING S.T.P, Archdeacon of Wiltshire, Chancellor of the Diocese of SALISBURY.

 He was formally one of the Consecrated of the Honourable Society, in Gray's Inn in London, to which duty he diligently devoted himself for almost twenty years as a most skilful Orator.

 His published works, not about to perish unless with literature, bear witness to how prominent he was in Theology.

-In Controversies, in which he was very well practiced, he always conducted himself in such a manner that he both was, and was thought of the best company, a vigorous, accomplished, intrepid Defender of the Christian Religion and the Anglian Church.
+In Controversies, in which he was very well practiced, he always conducted himself in such a manner that he both was, and was thought of the best company, a vigorous, accomplished, intrepid Defender of the Christian Religion and the Anglican Church.

 At last, distinguished by those Qualities that honour a Learned man and a Priest and indeed a good and Christian Man, finally, weakened by the feebleness of age and by his labours, he fell peacefully asleep in the Year of Our Lord 1763, at the age of 76.